paulhennell/twitter-account-info/README.md

 This is a basic package to get the number of followers and other basic account info from Twitter without the complications of the official Twitter API.
 As a non-official project it should not be considered totally reliable, and as of v1.0 this relies on a Nitter instance, so if they all break, this will too.

+# Abandoned
+With twitter cracking down on API and scraping systems, the nitter workaround is so unreliable this package has become unusuable.

 ## Installation

 You can install the package via composer: